You are here

 Professor Stephanie Brown

-Professor Brown has established an outstanding internationally-recognised research program in maternal and perinatal epidemiology and health services research at Murdoch Childrens.
-Her research on maternal health has been pivotal in drawing international attention to the extent and impact of common maternal physical and mental health problems after childbirth and health consequences of intimate partner violence.
-She has been highly successful in establishing partnerships to support her group's collaborative programs in Aboriginal maternal and child health, and refugee and migrant health.
-Professor Brown's research combines high standards of scientific rigour with a strong commitment to integration of community and policy knowledge in the development of research questions, and design and conduct of research through to dissemination and knowledge translation.
+Stephanie has been highly successful in establishing and maintaining partnerships to support her group's collaborative programs in Aboriginal health, refugee and migrant health, intergenerational trauma and family violence.
+In her leadership roles, she combines high standards of scientific rigour with a strong commitment to integration of community and policy knowledge in the development of research questions, and design and conduct of research through to dissemination and knowledge translation.

-- Honorary Professorial Fellow, General Practice and Primary Health Care Academic Centre, The University of Melbourne
+- Honorary Professorial Fellow, Department of General Practice, The University of Melbourne

 - Honorary Professorial Fellow, Department of Paediatrics, The University of Melbourne

-- Honorary Professorial Fellow, South Australian Health and Medical Research Institute
+- Professorial Fellow, South Australian Health and Medical Research Institute

 - NHMRC Senior Research Fellowship (2016-2020)